the-eli/Data-Analysis-Portfolio/Amazon-Flex-Partner-Analysis/README.md

 The "Gig Economy" often obscures the true cost of doing business for independent contractors.
 This project aims to provide a transparent, data-driven **"Day in the Life"** insight into the Amazon Flex driver/partner experience.

 By combining income data with precise GPS mileage and expense tracking, this analysis moves beyond top-line revenue to answer critical questions for current and potential drivers: *What should I actually expect working for Amazon Flex?* and *After gas what is the true hourly wage?*
 #note: gas costs were estimated at ($4.20/gallon) and, while my vehicle is advertised as 30 mpg (combined), actual measured efficiency during routes was 19.6 mpg.
+Wear and tear on vehicle was not factored in.

 ## Objectives
 The primary goal was to dissect the economics of Amazon Flex routes (3hr, 3.5hr, 4hr, 4.5hr, and 5hr blocks) to give a realistic view of the daily workload.
 The analysis seeks to: